 This document is provided for information to find any gaps in provided SS types for agreed stage 2 definitions

-Note: Creating this document is dependent on contributions from all authors of agreed CRs and TS-pCRs to this meeting.
+Note: Creating this document is dependent on contributions from all authors of agreed/approved Rel-18 CRs and TS-pCRs to this meeting.
+Thus only Rel-18 (normative) Work Item tdocs need to be checked.

 Clause 2 contains some example email formats for how to report “SS gaps”.

-Clause 3 contains the collection of all “gap reports” received which will be accumulated for every meeting starting from SA5#143e.
-It may also show agreed CRs/pCRs for which such gap reports are missing.
+Clause 3 contains the collection of all “gap reports” received which shall be accumulated for every meeting starting from SA5#143e.
+It shall also show agreed CRs/pCRs for which such gap reports are missing.

 2 Example emails to report gaps